lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

    :alt: Starting SSH/SFTP daemon inside a compute session (container)

-To SSH connect to the compute session with the downloaded SSH private key, you can run the following command in the shell environment.
+To SSH connect to the compute session with the downloaded SSH private key, you run the following command in the shell environment.
 You should write the path to the downloaded ``id_container`` file after ``-i`` option and the assigned port number after ``-p`` option.
 The user inside the compute session is usually set to ``work``, but if your session uses other account, the ``work``